Review Board

 The Review Board is responsible to the archbishop in providing consultation to him in his service to those have been injured by sexual abuse, the alleged offenders, and the people of the archdiocese.
 The general responsibilities of the board are to:

-- assist the archbishop in the oversight of the assistance coordinator position;
+• assist the archbishop in the oversight of the victim assistance position;